We may earn commission from affiliate links →

 Komiza, on the other hand: is located slightly further away (15 minutes from Vis) but is quieter and, for many, offers a charming ambiance that can’t be beaten.
 We opted to stay in Kut, which is the old section of Vis Town and, in our opinion, a good mix of both Vis town and Komiza.
 Set slightly away from the main strip, Kut has a simpler feel with great restaurants and the always necessary local gelato shop.

-Since Vis isn’t an overly touristy island, there are a small number of hotels and villas that offer everything from simple budget to luxury villas.
+Since Vis isn’t an overly touristy island, there are a small number of hotels and villas that offer everything from simple budgets to luxury villas.
 Here are some popular options for where to stay in Vis.

 - Hotel San Giorgio: Considered the best hotel on the island, this small family-run hotel is located in Kut in a beautiful stone house surrounded by lush greenery